- Investor Relations

 Nick Parker, Chairman of Tungsten Corporation plc

 Nick has more than 30 years of corporate finance advisory experience.
 As a partner at PwC, he led the Project Finance and Privatisation group, focusing on public sector strategy.
-He currently serves as a director and Chair of The Wastepack Group Limited and Continental Farmers Group plc.
+He currently serves as a non-executive director of The Wastepack Group Limited, Cuvva Limited, Chimney Group AB and LIVR Limited.

 Nick was part time head of Performance & Innovation at the Scottish Executive from 2004-2007, which delivered aspects of public service reform and efficiency.
 He was a trustee of The College of Optometrists from 2002-2009 and Project Scotland from 2005-2007, and was trustee and treasurer of the European Academy of Optometry and Optics from 2009-2012.